-During the second quarter of 2019, approximately \$64,000 was spent from this activity for 130 Liberty Street related costs including maintenance, utilities and legal expenses associated with zoning, air rights, and other site development planning matters.
-LMDC worked with Port Authority of New York and New Jersey (PANYNJ) and City of New York representatives to prepare for the issuance of a Site 5 request for development proposals.
+During the fourth quarter of 2019, over \$10,882 was spent from this activity for 130 Liberty Street related costs including maintenance, utilities and legal expenses.
+LMDC worked with Port Authority of New York and New Jersey (PANYNJ) and City of New York representatives on the Site 5 request for development proposals.
 Significant efforts are being made to identify the best use of Site 5, the last parcel on the new World Trade Center site available for development.
-The joint LMDC and PANYNJ Request for Proposals (RFP) was issued on June 26, 2019.
-RFP responses are due by September 20, 2019.
-Currently, the northern portion of the 130 Liberty Street site is being used by the Port Authority of New York and New Jersey while the southern-most portion serves as a public plaza on a temporary basis until more permanent plans are implemented.
+A joint LMDC and PANYNJ Request for Proposals was issued on June 26, 2019 with responses received and currently under review.
+A decision on the selected development project could possibly be made in the next few months.

+At present, the northern portion of the 130 Liberty Street site is being used by the Port Authority of New York and New Jersey while the southern-most portion serves as a public plaza on a temporary basis until more permanent plans are implemented.
+Oversight and maintenance of the temporary plaza is the responsibility of the Alliance for Downtown New York (ADNY) through agreements with LMDC.
+In December the LMDC Board authorized an additional \$35,000 for our ADNY agreement to cover costs associated with site maintenance.
 Tables, chairs, benches and various plantings have been placed on the plaza portion of the site for public use as we contemplate other programming that would further benefit residents, workers and visitors to the area.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total Total of public facilities 0 1/1

-Total Total

-of public facilities